mark-ortiz/Solaris/README.md

 Script --- What does it do?

-aliasutiles.sh          Stablish some usefule alias so you don't have to type a lot\n aliasutiles_users.sh    Same as before but for users env_vars_oracle.sh      For stablishing some environment variables when installing Oracle Database montar_software.sh      For mounting windows shared folders prereq_18c_sparc.sh     For preparing a host to install Oracle DB version 18c set_user_reserve.sh     Script original from Oracle to set memory in Solaris hosts.
+aliasutiles.sh          Stablish some usefule alias so you don't have to type a lot\
+aliasutiles_users.sh    Same as before but for users\
+env_vars_oracle.sh      For stablishing some environment variables when installing Oracle Database\
+montar_software.sh      For mounting windows shared folders prereq_18c_sparc.sh     For preparing a host to install Oracle DB version 18c set_user_reserve.sh     Script original from Oracle to set memory in Solaris hosts.